spxp/spxp-specs/SPXP-Spec.md

 ## 14 Known problems
 - Profile keys do not have a validity period
-- Certificates do not have a timestamp, which would allow them to be signedby an expired key
+- Certificates do not have a timestamp, which would allow them to be signed by an expired key
 - Certificates do not have a notValidBefore / notValidAfter field
 - The profile root document can only be signed by the profile key